SudiptaBiswas/coupling_xolotl/README.md

 Here is how to install this application:

-First setup a conda environment following the steps from [here](https://mooseframework.inl.gov/getting_started/installation/conda.html); install boost with `mamba install boost`.
+First setup a conda environment following the steps from [here](https://mooseframework.inl.gov/getting_started/installation/conda.html); install boost with `mamba install boost=1.78.0`.

 Then get the code: